matthew-tfs/mjcb.io/content/blog/00032-gentoo-linux-on-the-thinkpad-t470.md

 * The special keys (Mute, Volume Down, Volume Up, Microphone On/Off, Brightness Down, Brightness Up, Wireless On/Off, Bluetooth On/Off) work correctly.
 * The Thunderbolt port works correctly for charging the laptop, however I do not have any Thunderbolt devices to test it with.
 For USB-C devices, I was able to test an ASUS MB16AC Portable Monitor and it worked correctly (using the DisplayLink kernel module).
 * The Docking Port on the laptop appears to function (the audio drivers recognize that one is present), but I cannot test it right now because I don't have a Dock available.
-* The Smart Card port appears to work, however I don't have a card available to test it with.
+* The Smart Card port appears to be detected, however I don't have a card available to test it with.

 ## References ##